The Dangers of Step Therapy

 - Does NOT prohibit insurers from using step therapy nor limit the number of allowed steps.

 - Does NOT prevent insurers from requiring prior authorization before covering a drug.

 - Does NOT prevent insurers from requiring patients to try a generic drug if it is equivalent to a brand.

 Find out more about HB 519 here.

-Join ARxC and the Rx in Reach Georgia Coalition to pass HB 519 in the Georgia Senate so that Georgians have access to the medications prescribed by their clinicians.
+Join ARxC and the Rx in Reach Georgia Coalition to pass legislation in 2019 so that Georgians have access to the medications prescribed by their clinicians.

 Learn more about the dangers of step therapy at Fail First Hurts, an initiative led by the Global Healthy Living Foundation to fight against fail first policies in the United States.